mpalash/aliakbarmehta/_content/the-photons-of-politics-footnotes-for-a-new-history-rab-rab-journal-for-political-and-formal-inquiries-in-art-ed-sezgin-boynik-2017.md

 ---
-title: 'pub ~ The Photons of Politics: Footnotes for a New History'
+title: 'The Photons of Politics: Footnotes for a New History'
 subtitle: >-
   RAB-RAB Journal for Political and Formal Inquiries in Art, (ed.)
 Sezgin Boynik, 2017